Failure to Thrive

 How is FTT diagnosed?

-Your child's caregiver will try to find conditions that may be causing your child's FTT.
-He will ask about any problems that occurred while your child was still in his mother's womb.
-He will ask what and how much he is being fed.
-He may also ask about how your family cares for your child.
+Your child's healthcare provider will try to find conditions that may be causing your child's FTT.
+He or she will ask about any problems that occurred while your child was still in his or her mother's womb.
+He or she will ask what and how much he or she is being fed.
+He or she may also ask about how your family cares for your child.

-- Growth chart: This is used to compare your child's weight, length or height, and head size to other children his age.
-Your child's caregiver can see if your child is below where he should be for one or more of these measurements.
+- Growth chart: This is used to compare your child's weight, length or height, and head size to other children his or her age.
+Your child's provider can see if your child is below where he or she should be for one or more of these measurements.

-- Blood and urine tests: Your child may need these tests to find the cause of his symptoms.
+- Blood and urine tests: Your child may need these tests to find the cause of his or her symptoms.

 How is FTT treated?

-- Nutrition management: Your child may need different formula or one with added vitamins to help him grow.
+- Nutrition management: Your child may need different formula or one with added vitamins to help him or her grow.
 Your child may need to eat high-calorie foods, such as cheese, peanut butter, or whole milk.
-If your child cannot eat or drink, he may need a feeding tube.
-A feeding tube goes through your child's mouth or nose until it reaches his stomach.
-Your child will then get formula through the tube until he is able to eat on his own again.
+If your child cannot eat or drink, he or she may need a feeding tube.
+A feeding tube goes through your child's mouth or nose until it reaches his or her stomach.
+Your child will then get formula through the tube until he or she is able to eat on his or her own again.

 What are the risks of FTT?

 Children with FTT have an increased risk for getting infections.
 Even with treatment, your child may not have normal increases in weight, height, and head growth.
-He may develop permanent health conditions.
-His mental abilities may develop at a slower rate.
-He may be more at risk for having problems with his behavior.
+He or she may develop permanent health conditions.
+His or her mental abilities may develop at a slower rate.
+Your child may be more at risk for having problems with his or her behavior.
 If untreated, FTT can progress to life-threatening malnutrition or dehydration.

 What can I do to prevent or manage FTT?

-- Go to follow-up appointments: Take your child to see caregivers as recommended.
-Depending on the cause of your child's problems, you may also need to take your child to other caregivers.
+- Go to follow-up appointments: Take your child to see providers as recommended.
+Depending on the cause of your child's problems, you may also need to take your child to other providers.
 Lactation counselors, dietitians, social workers, gastroenterologists, or counselors may help you find ways to support your child.

 - Keep records: Measure and record your child's weight as directed.
 You may also be asked to keep a written record of what and how much your child eats.
 Bring these records to your child's follow-up visits.
-This will help you and your child's caregivers find if certain foods are causing his problems.
+This will help you and your child's providers find if certain foods are causing his or her problems.

-- Help your child eat well: Do not force your child to eat or feed him too quickly.
-Praise him when he eats well.
+- Help your child eat well: Do not force your child to eat or feed him or her too quickly.
+Praise your child when he or she eats well.
 Start with small amounts of food and increase the amount over time.
-Limit snacks so his appetite for a regular meal is not reduced.
+Limit snacks so his or her appetite for a regular meal is not reduced.
 Limit your child's daily intake of fruit juice to less than 8 ounces.
 Have meals at regular times with other family members.
 Do not allow your child to eat while doing other things such as watching TV or playing on the computer.
-If your child is eating table food, feed him healthy foods such as fruits, vegetables, whole grains, lean meat, and dairy products.
+If your child is eating table food, feed him or her healthy foods such as fruits, vegetables, whole grains, lean meat, and dairy products.

-- Track your child's development: If your child is an infant or toddler, keep track of when he develops new skills or meets certain milestones.
+- Track your child's development: If your child is an infant or toddler, keep track of when he or she develops new skills or meets certain milestones.
 These include things like rolling over, standing, walking, talking, and putting words together.
-A record of these things will make it easier to see if your child is developing normally for his age.
+A record of these things will make it easier to see if your child is developing normally for his or her age.

 - Reduce your child's exposure to stress: Find ways to manage stress at home.
-Ask family members or caregivers if you feel that you need help.
+Ask family members or your child's caregivers if you feel that you need help.

 - Your child is vomiting or has diarrhea.

-- Your child has a fever, or his skin is red or swollen.
+- Your child has a fever, or his or her skin is red or swollen.

-- Your child is not growing or gaining more weight as fast as he should, even with treatment.
+- Your child is not growing or gaining more weight as fast as he or she should, even with treatment.

-- Your child is not speaking, walking, or doing other things other children his age can do.
+- Your child is not speaking, walking, or doing other things other children his or her age can do.

 - You have questions or concerns about your child's condition or care.